 These results highlight that the impact of the minimum wage changes on the exposure of undergraduate students to scientific research is both significant and not uniform.
 First, labs are less likely to employ RAs, and the undergrad students are less likely to find alternative labs to work in.
 Second, minimum wage changes are more likely to impact students early in their undergrad years than those with more experience.
-Third, students from FWS backgrounds may be less impacted, which implies that students from less affluent backgrounds are not being differentially negatively impacted.
-This loss in exposure to scientific labs, however, may impact career choices later.
-Finally, students who continue being employed tend to be employed in labs that produce more scientific publications.
+Third, students with federal work study support may be less impacted, which implies that students from less affluent backgrounds may be partially shielded.
+Finally, students who continue to be employed are in larger labs and may be in labs that produce more scientific publications.

-4.8 Effect on Student Careers
+4.8 Effects on Student Careers